-Since participating in SUSI, Akmaral has achieved many milestones, including:
+Prior to 2019, Akmaral also achieved many milestones, including:

-- Moderated the Model U.N.
+- Moderating the Model U.N.
 Commission on the Status of Women committee in KIIT University in Bhubaneshwar India, and held sessions for 60 students on women’s empowerment issues.

-- Completed an internship at U.N.
+- Completing an internship at U.N.
 Population Fund Country Office in Almaty, Kazakhstan, working with student-journalists on gender based violence and objectification of women in media topics.

-- Won a scholarship to attend and moderate Rome Model U.N.
+- Winning a scholarship to attend and moderate Rome Model U.N.
 Economic and Social Council, assisted Ambassador of Pakistan during the sessions in Rome, Italy in 2015.

 SUSI Year: 2014